 Four Ways to Remain Calm this Busy Season

-Breaths can do a lot.
-They can wake, energize, relax, and balance us.
-When you breathe deeply, it sends a message to your brain to calm down and relax (Source).
-Feeling anxious about your party that kicks off in an hour?
-Dealing with an unexpected issue during the actual event?
-Breathing exercises can be the quickest route toward calming down.
-There is no one-size-fits-all solution when it comes to breathing exercises, so here are just a few variations to get you started.
+Breathing exercises can help relieve stress and keep you calm and can be the quickest route toward calming down.
+There is no one-size-fits-all solution when it comes to these exercises, so here are just a few variations to get you started.
 Start by taking a long, slow breath in through your nose.
 Fill your lower lung and then your upper lungs.
 Hold that breath and count to three before you exhale.
 Try counting for 10 seconds while you breathe in and out, recognizing each breath as you take it.
-Or visualize something while you’re breathing, such as a balloon to help breath deeply from your diaphragm.
-Check out Headspace or Calm for guided exercises.
+There are also some great apps to help you, check out Headspace or Calm for more guided exercises.

 Executing a successful event can be stressful, especially during busy seasons.
-Remember these tips and tricks as you enter your next event: adjusting your posture, taking deep breaths, learning your stress signals, and resting throughout the day.
-Looking for venues beyond your busy season?
-Check out the plethora of options here!
+Remember these tips and tricks as you enter your next event: make a list, take deep breaths, laugh, and do something for yourself like exercise!

 Author: Rachel Mazzola